shane-kerr/AWK-base64decode/README.md

 # AWK-base64decode

-Sample code to decode Base64 strings in AWK
+Sample code to decode Base64 strings in AWK.